 - High Confidentiality and high security need to maintain when these separate operations are taken into considerations.

-- Mergers and Acquisition happen in most of the corporate world and there is a certain amount of uncertainty prevails along with it.
-So, it is not a good option to trade for the ‘traders’ and ‘Arbitragers’.
-In most of the cases, the regulatory body should barred the scrip for a while until the actual fundamental news comes in.
+- Mergers and Acquisition happen in most of the corporate world, and there is a certain amount of uncertainty that prevails along with it.
+So, it is not a good option to trade for the ‘traders’ and ‘Arbitragers.’
+In most of the cases, the regulatory body should bar the scrip for a while until the actual fundamental news comes in.

 - A lot has to depend on the secrecy maintained by two separate departments of the banking or Financial institution.